 AMD Radeon RX 6800

 The Radeon RX 6800 is a GPU from AMD released in 2020.
-This chip has a very good gaming score at 95% in our GPU benchmark.
+This chip has a very good gaming score with 9568 points in our GPU benchmark.

 The Radeon RX 6800 has 16 GiB of GDDR6 memory, with a total memory bandwidth of 500 GB/s.
 The memory bus has a width of 256 bits.
 More memory is beneficial when gaming at high resolutions as the memory needs to store the frame buffer and all the game textures.
 If you run out of memory, you will experience poor performance as the GPU needs to swap data in and out of the memory as it is used.